altocodenl/TODIS/readme.md

 Calls are the transitions.

-Communication as basis.
 Read is write. get is a call. consider the data at rest as a queryable surface. there's no data in itself, only data that you can query. a read is a write on the readers end. a transformation that is symmetric in the read and write perhaps.

-request model of data transformations:
-- a component has a set of endpoints. component + endpoint give you an URL (universal resource locator).
-- - there's then the request data itself.
-   - http: request headers, body.
-   - sql: query.
-   - fs: operation + data.

 responder or surface?

-see turing machine; a cpu; a high level language.

 You can see calls as time, and data as both space and matter.
 Space We don't care about empty memory, so we conflate space and matter.
 Change can only happen with time; so we can conflate change and time, and say that calls are time.